Lusaka: Early history

 Faced with uprisings by Africans within their territory, as well as an economic decline and a desire to expand mining interests in northern Zambia's Copperbelt, the BSAC expedited the building of the northbound railway from South Africa into Northern Rhodesia from 1896.
 Lusaka was founded in 1905 as a water stop on the route and was named after a Chief Lusaaka, the leader of a nearby Lenje village.
 The section of line through Lusaka was built by the Mashonaland Railway Company, extending the line by 281 mi from Kalomo through to the mining town of Broken Hill (now Kabwe).
 During the subsequent years, white Afrikaner farmers settled in the area, Lusaka becoming their regional centre and access point to the railway.
 By 1913, several stores and a hotel had opened, and they persuaded the BSAC to declare Lusaka as a recognised town and cede control of local affairs to them.
 This early town was governed by the Lusaka Village Management Board, elected by the farmers, and consisted of a tract of land along the railway route, 5 km in length and 1.5 km wide.

-After World War I, the United Kingdom took control Tanganyika (now Tanzania), which had been previously part of German East Africa.
+After World War I, the United Kingdom took control of Tanganyika (now Tanzania), which had been previously part of German East Africa.
 This created an almost continuous line of British colonies from South Africa through to Egypt and led to the revival of projects for the Cape to Cairo railway and a similar road route.
 The British imperial government took direct control of Northern Rhodesia in 1924, through a governor and legislative council, but the BSAC retained its rights over mining acquired in prior decades.
 The new administration favoured an indirect rule system with self-governance for the African population, although in reality the rights of Africans remained very limited.
 The mining corporations, as well as Afrikaner farmers around Lusaka, did not welcome the change, favouring a South African model.
 The colonial administration favoured the establishment of planned towns as a means of asserting its authority.